Skip to content

 Here's the spiritually intelligent reframe:

 Your greatest limitation isn't your circumstances, your background, or even your current skills.
-Your greatest limitation is the story you tell yourself about who you are and what you're capable of becoming.
+Your greatest limitation is the story you tell yourself about who you are and what you're capable of doing and being.

 Allah created you with unlimited potential, but you've been trained to operate within the narrow confines of your self-imposed identity.